-Juliana Walking Trail – Hiking from Kranjska Gora to Bled, Slovenia
+Juliana Walking Trail – Hiking from Kranjska Gora to Bled, Sloveniafrom

 Juliana Walking Trail is a long distance hiking trail around the Julian Alps, Slovenia.
-It's a 270 km long walking trail, but you will hike it in four sections (stages) from Kranjska Gora to the well-known Bled (original 4 stages).
+In total, the trail is 270 km long and has 15 stages, but you will hike 4 sections (stages) from Kranjska Gora to the well-known Bled.
 It connects alpine valleys, pastures and other places in the Julian Alps.
 Along the trail you will discover the rich cultural and historical heritage and local culinary tradition, learn about the architectural features and discover the unknown and hidden corners of this diverse alpine landscape.

 It is easy, put on your hiking shoes and explore the treasure trove of natural beauty in the Julian Alps.
 Experience the Julian Alps and you will get to love this exceptional nature area.